HeringtonPress/OLC/Chapter01.md

 ## Rolling

-When the referee tells you to roll one stat (Strength, when climbing a cliff for example), roll a D20, add your stat bonus, and, if the total is higher than 13, you succeed.
+When the referee tells you to roll one stat (Wands, when climbing a cliff for example), roll a D20, add your stat bonus, and, if the total is higher than 13, you succeed.

 For easy situations, the referee might have you roll higher than 10.
 For hard situations, 18.